Social History

 Dig York Stadium

-In November 2014 before work on York’s new Community Stadium commenced there was an opportunity to see what else could be discovered.
+In 2014, before the new York Community Stadium was built, we had another chance to see what else could be discovered.